All Video Collections

 Showcases behind-the-scenes videos at the Globe, candid interviews with renowned Shakespeare actors and directors, controversial adaptations of the Bard, and more.
 Highlights include: several filmed adaptations of Hamlet, from a 1940's retelling, to slapstick Shakespeare in Hamlet Stooged!; three filmed adaptations of Macbeth, including Gregory Doran's acclaimed RSC production, Sir Patrick Stewart's Macbeth, and OzFrank's inversion of the classic: Voodoo Macbeth.

-In the summer of 2012, Shakespeare's Globe hosted the hugely successful Globe to Globe Festival which saw companies from across the world perform in over 30 different languages.
-Now you can watch 10 of these performances on Drama Online.
+• Shakespeare's Globe to Globe Festival on Screen 1: In the summer of 2012, Shakespeare's Globe hosted the hugely successful Globe to Globe Festival which saw companies from across the world perform in over 30 different languages.
+You will find 10 of these performances in this collection from Coriolanus in Japanese to The Winter's Tale in Yoruba.

 Steven Berkoff, world-renowned writer, director, and actor known for his villainous Hollywood roles in Octopussy, Beverly Hills Cop, Rambo and The Krays, lifts the complex villains of Shakespeare from page to stage.
 This vividly direct and compelling film offers a unique exploration and analysis of Iago, the Macbeths, Shylock, Richard III, plus several heroes including Henry V, Coriolanus, and Oberon.